Kurukh people

-The Kurukh or Oraon, also spelt Uraon or Dhangad, (Kurukh: Karḵẖ and Oṛāō^{n}) are a Dravidian speaking ethnolinguistic group inhabiting Chhotanagpur Plateau and adjoining areas - mainly the Indian states of Jharkhand, Odisha, Chhattisgarh, and West Bengal.
+The Kurukh or Oraon, also spelt Uraon or Dhangad, (Kurukh: Karḵẖ and Oṛāō^{n}) are a Dravidian ethnolinguistic group indigenous to the Chhotanagpur Plateau and adjoining areas - mainly the Indian states of Jharkhand, Odisha, Chhattisgarh, and West Bengal.
 They predominantly speak Kurukh as their native language, which belongs to the Dravidian language family.
 In Maharashtra, Oraon people are also known as Dhangad.

 Traditionally, Oraons depended on the forest and farms for their ritual practices and livelihoods, but in recent times, they have become mainly settled agriculturalists.
 Many Oraon migrated to tea gardens of Assam, West Bengal and Bangladesh as well as to countries like Fiji, Guyana, Trinidad and Tobago and Mauritius during British rule, where they were known as Hill Coolies.
-They are listed as a Scheduled Tribe in seven Indian states for the purpose of reservation system.
+They are listed as a Scheduled Tribe in seven Indian states for the purpose of the reservation system.

 Etymology

 According to Edward Tuite Dalton, "Oraon" is an exonym assigned by neighbouring Munda people, meaning "to roam".
 They call themselves Kurukh.
 According to Sten Konow, Uraon will mean man as in the Dravidian Kurukh language, the word Urapai, Urapo and Urang means Man.
 The word Kurukh may be derived from the word Kur or Kurcana means "shout" and "stammer".
 So Kurukh will mean 'a speaker'.